Ao-Collaboration/Ao-Collaboration.github.io/team.md

 layout: page
 title: the team
 subtitle: Meet our exceptionally talented team of specialists.
-description: Meet our exceptionally talented team of specialists.
+seo-description: meet the ao collaboration team, a group of exceptionally talented specialists.
-seo-description: Meet the Ao Collaboration Team
 cover-img: assets/img/main-header.png
 ---